nestjs/docs.nestjs.com/content/security/cors.md

 await app.listen(3000);
 ```

-#### GraphQL

 Above method only applies to REST endpoints.
-To enable CORS to GraphQL, set `cors` property to `true` or pass [CORS configuration object](https://github.com/expressjs/cors#configuration-options) as the `cors` property value when you import GraphQL module.
+To enable CORS in GraphQL, set `cors` property to `true` or pass [CORS configuration object](https://github.com/expressjs/cors#configuration-options) as the `cors` property value when you import GraphQL module.

 ```typescript
 @Module({